VOLTTRON/volttron/docs/source/setup/bootstrap-options.rst

     an environment or if a previous bootstrapping attempt has failed.

-    -o, --only-virtenv: This option will cause bootstrap to create a new Python virtual environment without installing any Volttron dependencies.
+    -o, --only-virtenv: This option will cause bootstrap to create a new Python virtual environment without installing any VOLTTRON dependencies.

     --prompt PROMPT: Specify prompt to use in an activated environment, defaults to (volttron) (Prompt specifies the string proceeding <user>@<host> in an activated environment, e.i.
 Running